Quantum gradient evaluation through quantum non-demolition measurements: Definition of the fundamental quantities

 \section{Definition of the fundamental quantities}

-Let's suppose to have a quantum state $\ket{\psi_0}$ and we let it evolve with a unitary operator $U(\theta)$ which depends on $m$ parameters ${\vec \theta} = ( \theta_1, \theta_2, .... , \theta_m )$.
-The final state is $\ket{\psi ({\vec \theta})} = U({\vec \theta}) \ket{\psi_0}$.
-In a more physical (and less abstract) framework, we can consider the operator $U({\vec \theta})$ generated by the hamiltonian $H({\vec \theta})$ depending on the $m$ parameters which can depend on time ${\vec \theta}(t) = (\theta_1(t), \theta_2(t), .... , \theta_m(t) )$.
+Let's suppose to have a quantum state $\lvert\psi_0\rangle$ and we let it evolve with a unitary operator $U(\theta)$ which depends on $m$ parameters ${\vec \theta} = ( \theta_1, \theta_2, .... , \theta_m )$.
+The final state is $\lvert \psi ({\vec \theta})\rangle = U({\vec \theta}) \lvert\psi_0\rangle$.
+In a more physical (and less abstract) framework, we can consider the operator $U({\vec \theta})$ generated by the hamiltonian $H({\vec \theta})$ depending on the $m$ parameters which can depend on time ${\vec \theta}(t) = (\theta_1(t), \theta_2(t), ... , \theta_m(t) )$.
 In this case, the evolution is given by $U({\vec \theta}) = T \exp\{ -i \int_0^\tau H({\vec \theta}(t)) d t\}$ where $T$ is the time-ordered product.

 To make a specific example for quantum computers, we can consider the system composed of $n$ qubits.
-The initial state is $\ket{\psi_0}= \ket{0} = \ket{00....0}$, and the unitary transformation $U(\theta)$ can be obtained as a sequence of quantum logical gates.
+Notice that, in general, we have $n \neq m$ so that we have enough degrees of freedom to implement different unitary transformation $U({\vec \theta})$.
+The initial state is $\lvert\psi_0\rangle= \lvert0\rangle = \lvert00....0\rangle$, and the unitary transformation $U(\theta)$ can be obtained as a sequence of quantum logical gates.

 We assume that the $U({\vec \theta})$ operator can be written as

 where $V_m$ are arbitrary transformation (independent of $\vec \theta$) and $U_m({\vec \theta_j}) = \exp{\{- i \theta_j H_j \}}$ is a single qubit operator generated by the Hermitian operator $H_j$ \cite{Mari2021}.
 Supposing that $H_j^2 = \mathds{1}$,